Rodrigue Beaubois: Baskonia (2016–2018)

 On 22 July 2016, he signed a two-year deal with Baskonia of the Spanish Liga ACB and the EuroLeague.
 In his second season, he was the second-leading scorer of Baskonia in the EuroLeague, with 12.4 points per game.

-Anadolu Efes (2018–present)
+Anadolu Efes (2018–2026)

 On 21 June 2018, Beaubois signed with Anadolu Efes of the Turkish Basketbol Süper Ligi and EuroLeague.
 During the 2018–19 EuroLeague season, he appeared in 35 games, averaging 9.5 points and 2.3 assists per game.

 On 23 June 2023, Beaubois extended his contract with the Turkish powerhouse for an additional two years (1+1 format).
 On 4 July 2025, he renewed his contract with Anadolu Efes once again, signing another two-year deal (1+1 format).

+On July 13, 2026, Beaubois and the team officially announced his departure.